 One of the first recommendations a typical medical doctor might make if you have stenosis is to see a physical therapist.
 That’s not a bad idea.
 Everyone needs to improve the biomechanical function of the spine and maintain muscle strength, and, if you lack awareness of proper body mechanics or have difficulty motivating yourself to exercise, a physical therapist can help.

 A second option used in the medical world is epidural steroid injections.
 An epidural injection blasts the area with powerful anti-inflammatory chemicals.
 I’m not an expert on their use, but my understanding is that, in the case of stenosis, where the problem is more general and diffuse, the results of epidural injections are less consistent than when the same procedure is used for a more discrete area of disc bulging affecting a single nerve root.
 At best, the use of epidural injections affords only temporary relief.
 (Though for a lucky few the “temporary” relief can last six months to a year or more.)

 A third option is surgery to open up the space around the spinal cord.
 As a doctor of chiropractic I’m habitually skeptical of surgical approaches, and I consider that my job is to help patients avoid the need for surgery altogether.
 However, surgery for spinal stenosis has a pretty good track record.
 Only those with more serious symptoms are typical candidates for surgery, and your surgeon has to do a good job of selecting surgical candidates.

-Though based on my professional loyalties I hate to admit it, opting for surgery isn’t crazy if other options have fallen short of giving you adequate relief.
+I’m always optimistic that non-surgical options will ultimately alleviate an individual’s problems, but, although I hate to admit it, opting for surgery isn’t crazy if other options have fallen short of giving you adequate relief.